Glumboi/PasteBinDatabaseManager/README.md

 # PasteBinDatabaseManager
-A small C# library written in .net 7.0 that allows for a pastebin to act as a "database".
+A small C# library written in .net 7.0that allows for a pastebin or any raw text/local file to act as a "database".
 For a code example, please reffer to the demo project inside the src folder.

 # Example of a Pastebin Database